2023 BMW i4 Problems and Top Complaints – Is Your Car A Lemon?

 Since this is the most complained about problem, let’s look at it first.

-He also points out that even though the CarPlay specifications point to Apple, “all GNSS information comes from the car to the phone,” so “this is 100% a BMW issue.”
+This particular complaint also states that even though the CarPlay specifications point to Apple, “all GNSS information comes from the car to the phone,” so “this is 100% a BMW issue.”
 According to this complaint, this also happens with Android Auto.
 “There are also reports of this impacting the location BMW thinks the car has, including the My BMW app, which may also impact BMW’s emergency services.”

 What Happens if You Get the Wrong Data